verse-lab/lean-ssr/README.md

 import Ssreflect.Lang

 example {α : Type} : α → α := by
-  -- The following is euqivalen to
+  -- The following is euqivalent to
   -- intro x; trivial
   move=> x//
 ```